ukrosoft/ng2-prerenderer-php/README.md

 ## Supported features

-For now this library supports the mext set of the angular syntax constructions
+For now this library supports the mext set of the Angular syntax constructions

 1. Template variables, including hierarchical arrays: